 This point clears the mind and lifts the mood, so is great for the heavy head you can have when you’re feeling depressed.
 It is found on the thumb side of the forearm, an inch and a half back from the wrist crease.
 Massage the area for a couple of minutes in small circles.

 It can be hard sometimes to get yourself going when feeling depressed, but any movement or exercise, no matter how small, can help.
 Getting moving can help lift your energy and get you out of your head for a while.
 Even getting out for a short walk when you can will help to move the stagnant energy of the body.

 Another option is to do some Qi Gong at home.
-There's a great routine here that will only take up 10 minutes of your day, and utilises some of the acupuncture points discussed earlier.
+There’s a great routine here that will only take up 10 minutes of your day, and uses some of the acupuncture points discussed earlier.